On bifurcations and traction forces on an obstacle in incompressible flow: Conclusion

-A~central insight of our study is that the pointwise drag and lift profiles on the cylinder surface offer a remarkably sensitive diagnostic of transitions in the flow’s attractor structure.
+A~central insight of our study is that the pointwise drag and lift profiles on the cylinder surface offer a sensitive diagnostic of changes in the long-time flow response.
 Non-monotonic features in these local force distributions arise sharply at Reynolds numbers corresponding to qualitative changes in long-term dynamics.
 These features correspond to folds \eqref{eq:turning_points} of the implicit curve $\partial_{\mathrm{Re}} t_{\text{c}}(\theta, \mathrm{Re}) = 0$, for a~traction component either $t_\text{c}=t_\text{drag}$ or $t_\text{c}=t_\text{lift}$.
-Interestingly, these changes are most pronounced on the upstream face of the obstacle, suggesting that instability originates primarily from incoming flow interactions rather than downstream wake behavior typically emphasized by LPT.
-This correspondence is synthesized in \cref{fig:final_result}, which integrates flow regime observations, pointwise traction data, and LPT spectral information across the full Reynolds number range.
+Interestingly, these changes are primarily located on the upstream face of the obstacle.
+Yet, the bifurcation mechanisms are known to be global, and the present observations are reported purely a posteriori.
+This correspondence is synthesized in \cref{fig:final_result}, which integrates flow regime observations, pointwise traction data, and LSA spectral information across the full Reynolds number range.
+The most pronounced example occurs near $\mathrm{Re}=315$, where the steady problem exhibits several unstable solutions and the already periodic wake changes its character.
+In the same Reynolds-number range, several turning points appear in both the drag and lift profiles, making this transition one of the strongest traction signatures in the study.

-The LPT spectrum provides complementary insight, with the appearance of an unstable mode coinciding with the key first Hopf bifurcation.
-While it does not reliably detect other types of attractor transitions, it robustly captures the initial instabilities at the tail of the vortex wake and aligns perfectly with this major transition.
-In particular, it even captures the actual attractor.
-However, this ability deteriorates as the Reynolds number increases.
+The LSA spectrum provides complementary insight, with the appearance of an unstable mode coinciding with the primary Hopf bifurcation.
+While it does not reliably detect other types of attractor transitions, it robustly captures the initial global instability and the onset of oscillations in the vortex wake, see \cref{fig:sfig3:critical_re_eigenmode}, and aligns closely with this major transition.
+In particular, the detected eigenmode reconstructs the velocity field structure of the emerging attractor well.
+However, as expected, this capability deteriorates as the Reynolds number increases, and the steady state loses dynamical relevance (i.e., becomes unstable).
+On the other hand, the traction profiles are also computed from steady solutions that are unstable, yet their turning points still reflect changes in the observed time-dependent flow.

-In summary, our results highlight the value of steady upstream-localized traction profiles as a sensitive diagnostic of flow instabilities and attractor transitions.
-Our results suggest that characteristic footprints in the traction anticipate qualitative changes in the unsteady dynamics, which are impractical to resolve by time-stepping at fine Reynolds number resolution without a priori expectations.
-While LPT remains valuable for pinpointing the first Hopf bifurcation, traction profiles provide a broader and computationally inexpensive view into the onset of symmetry breaking, oscillations, and multiple steady states.
-This perspective emphasizes the upstream origin of instabilities and potentially offers a complementary framework for identifying and interpreting complex flow regimes across a wide Reynolds number range.